johannfaouzi/pyts/README.md

 ![dtw](https://raw.githubusercontent.com/johannfaouzi/pyts/master/pictures/dtw.png)

-DTW$(X,T)$ can be computed with dynnamic programming.
-However, the computation cost is $O(N^2)$.
-To reduce the computation cost, one possible approximation is to add a global constraint region.
-One possible constraint region can be computed as follows:

-- reduce the size of each time series using PAA,
-- compute the optimal warping path between both reduced time series,
-- project this optimal warping path on the grid with original time series size/

 The function `plot_fastdtw(X, Y, window_size)` from the module `visualization` allows you to see the optimal warping path between two time series with same length, as well as the region constraint.